HOW TO HANDLE ALL YOUR RESPONSIBILITIES

 The same was true for Jesus’ original disciples.

-As Jesus spoke these words during the Last Supper, the disciples couldn’t possibly imagine the roller coaster of events about to unfold, everything from the crucifixion to the Resurrection to the birth of the Church.
+As Jesus spoke these words during the Last Supper, the disciples couldn’t possibly imagine the roller coaster of events about to unfold–the crucifixion, the Resurrection, and the birth of the Church.
 Yet, Jesus had promised they would do “even greater works” than Him (John 14:12).
-The only way it would be possible…the only way they’d accomplish anything of eternal significance would be to abide in Him.
+The only way these “greater works” would be possible… the only way they’d accomplish anything of eternal value…would be to abide in Him.

-But abiding means we must seek to stay connected.
+But abiding isn’t passive.
+It’s a daily choice to stay connected.
 That is, in all of our various roles and responsibilities, we continuously draw near to His presence.
-We maintain a moment-by-moment internal awareness of His indwelling Spirit.
-As a branch is dependent on a vine for life and nourishment, we rely on the power of Jesus to face life’s demands.
+We maintain an ongoing awareness of His Spirit inside us.
+Just as a branch depends on the vine for life, we rely on the power of Jesus to face life’s demands.

 Of course, abiding isn’t automatic.
-Without effort, we naturally drift toward self-sufficiency.
-So, we must establish habits that help reconnect our spirits with the Spirit of Jesus.
+Left to ourselves, we drift toward self-sufficiency.
+That’s why we need habits that reconnect our spirits with the Spirit of Jesus.

 For me, abiding in Christ might look like: